 Zion I have been prolific throughout their twelve year career, so it should come as no surprise that after a busy 2011 that saw the release of Heroes in the Healing of the Nation with The Grouch and producer Amp Live teaming up with Eligh to release Therapy at 3, they would come right back with a new album this year, ShadowBoxing.

-It’s really a testament to the standard they’ve set for themselves over the years that I’m disappointed by ShadowBoxing, which I actually enjoy quite a bit.
+It’s really a testament to the standard they’ve set for themselves over the years that I can say that I’m disappointed by ShadowBoxing, when I actually enjoy quite a bit.
 It’s an odd position to be in, but one of the great things about releasing albums at the rate that Zion I does is that their next album will come out very soon, and we’ll just revisit the best parts of ShadowBoxing and not worry about the mediocre parts quite as much.